-- o Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22 brix - o Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
-On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - o Dried beans are then stored in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partner, Primrose, does further quality control and sorting during milling.
-As a minimum they do a triple-pass through a colour sorter and a triple-pass through handsorting tables to improve overall quality
+- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22° Brix - o Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
+On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - o Dried beans are then sorted in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partners do further quality control and sorting during milling.
+As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality - o Grade 2 and 3 natural lots are categorised this way by the ECX.
+These lots will have a higher defect count than Grade 1 lots, however, our local partners do further sorting and removal of defects during milling to ensure Project Origin's G2 and G3 lots are cleaner than the minimum standard